huriettic/marathonstyle3dportalrendererinunity/README.md

-The fragment shader discards the original triangle pixels only outside the intersected screen space AABB.
+The fragment shader discards the triangle pixels only outside the intersected screen space AABB.